jdonor/react-boilerplate/README.md

 1. Clone the repo
 2. Run ```yarn start``` from the repo's directory
 3. Open ```http://localhost:1234``` in your browser
-4. If all goes well, you should see this:
+4. If all goes well, you should see "Hello world!"